 What will you read?

-You will want to consider the reading abilities of all of your participants and will want to select a just right book.
-You can also consider audiobooks resources like Overdrive, which is available for free through many public libraries.
+You will want to consider the reading abilities of all of your participants and will want to select a just-right book.
+You can also consider audiobooks resources like Libby, which is available for free through many public libraries.
 Be sure to ask your children’s librarian or local bookshop clerk for suggestions.
 For older children, Newberry award novels are a great place to start.

 When and where will you meet?